My haiku may win

 Snapshots of Japan features, mostly, photos of places I`ve been to in Japan.
 Other photos are of places I haven`t been to but hope to visit.

-The pages titled Literature and Film Homage speak for themselves and the Great Expressions page is pure linguistic nerdiness on my part, where I pick out words or phrases that tickle my fancy, or tickle me pink.
+The pages titled Literature /Literature II and Films worth a look speak for themselves and the Great Expressions page is pure linguistic nerdiness on my part, where I pick out words or phrases that tickle my fancy, or tickle me pink.

 This isn`t serious haiku as you can see, just a bit of fun (partly influenced by a book I found in an Oxfam shop called `One hundred great books in haiku` – hilarious book).